rizki96/tcelery-req-handler/README.md

     def delete_async(self, *args, **kwargs)  # execute async tasks from delete_tasks list
     ```

-All of the methods above can be accessed from self.task_handler object if the class is assigned as handler in celery_routes
+All of the methods above can be accessed from self.task_handler object if the class is assigned as handler in tcelery_routes
 option